Choosing an SEO approach

 The quality of SEO work depends heavily on the quality of the underlying data.
 Free tools and proprietary databases give very different results.

 Knowing what to fix is only half the job.
-A title tag recommendation that sits in a queue for 3 weeks is a title tag recommendation that isn’t helping.
+A search-headline recommendation that sits in a queue for 3 weeks is a recommendation that isn’t helping.

 Monthly reports should show specific keyword movements, traffic changes, and what drove them — not vanity metrics.